A brief history of the Eiffel Tower

 Despite the criticisms, the Eiffel Tower established itself as one of the highlights of the city.

-The Eiffel Tower was to be a temporary.
+The Eiffel Tower was to be a temporary structure.
 Its sole purpose was for the Exposition Universelle.
 After the exhibition, it was to stay for twenty years and then be destroyed.

 In 1897, the first broadcasts of radio began.
 So, the Eiffel Tower became a strategic point for the city.
 It wasn’t a simple place to visit, it gained a strategic and military purpose.
 This is what convinced the city of Paris to keep the Eiffel Tower.
 During the first World War, the tower captured important telegrams, precious information was deciphered, and spies were exposed.
 Today, the tower contains 120 antennas.
 32 radio stations and 40 TV channels broadcast from the top of the monument.